 This tutorial explains how to use zc.buildout to build complete Python-based working environments (a.k.a satellite packages) which are isolated from your current python installation.
 By following this recipe you will be able to:

-The advantaged of using zc.buildout is that it does not require administrator privileges for setting up all of the above.
-Furthermore, you will be able to create isolated environments for each project you have, individually.
-This is a great way, for example, to release code for laboratory exercises or for a particular publication that depends on Bob.
+One important advantage of using zc.buildout is that it does not require administrator privileges for setting up all of the above.
+Furthermore, you will be able to create isolated environments for each project you have.
+This is a great way to release code for laboratory exercises or for a particular publication that depends on Bob.

 The core of our strategy is based on standard tools for defining and deploying Python packages.
 If you are not familiar with Python’s setuptools, distutils or PyPI, it can be beneficial to learn about those before you start.
 Python Setuptools and Distutils are mechanisms to define and distribute python code in a packaged format, optionally through PyPI, a web-based Python package index and distribution portal.

-Buildout is a tool to deploy Python packages locally, automatically setting up and isolating your environment.
+Buildout is a tool to deploy Python packages locally, automatically setting up and encapsulating your work environment.

 The best way to create your package is to download a skeleton from the Idiap github website and build on it, modifying what you need.
 Fire-up a shell window and than do this:

 $ git clone --depth=1 https://github.com/idiap/bob.project.example.git $ cd bob.project.example $ rm -rf .git #this is optional - you won't need the .git directory

 We now recommend you read the file README.rst situated at the root of the just downloaded material.
 It contains important information on other functionality such as document generation and unit testing, which will not be covered on this introductory material.